LimitPoint/TimeWarp/README.md

 After a video is imported it is displayed in the [VideoPlayer] where it can be viewed, along with its variably scaled counterpart.

-Select the scaling curve and its parameters using sliders and popup menu.
+Select the scaling type and its parameters using sliders and popup menu.

 ## Classes